-Ozanam House Childcare Centre provides 59 childcare places on a daily basis.
+Ozanam House Childcare Centre provides 62 childcare places on a daily basis.

-- We offer childcare for 48 children for 50 weeks of the year. - The 11 children in the ECCE class are offered sessional pre-school hours for 38 weeks of the year. - We have 3 pre-school classrooms which operate in the morning and three after school classes which operate in the afternoon.
+• We provide childcare for 40 children for 50 weeks of the year.

+• The 22 children in the Free Preschool Year (ECCE) class are offered sessional pre-school hours for 38 weeks of the year.

+• We have 3 pre-school classrooms which operate in the mornings and three after school classes which operate in the afternoons.